EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Return Value Optimization.markdown

 date:   2017-06-12 10:45:20 -0600
 categories: C++,RVO
 ---
-This post is the following up of last post(using *= in place of *).
+This post is the following up of last post( using *= rather than * ).
 In the last post, we implemented the operator* function in a very normal way(define a temporary variable), some complier can optimize your code in this way, they call it Named Return Value Optimiztion.
 But some complier do not. we can not count on that.
 The only thing we can count on is the nameless return value optimiztion which is supported by almost all of the complier of C++.
 ```cpp